Desbeers/Chord-Provider/README.md

 # Chord Provider

-## A Cordpro file parser and editor in SwiftUI 4
+## A [ChordPro](https://www.chordpro.org) file parser and editor in SwiftUI 4

-There are many "chordpo" parsers in this world, however, none are *really* native in the Apple world.
+There are many "ChordPro" parsers in this world, however, none are *really* native in the Apple world.

 I mean, in the macOS world, it is often an afterthought...
 Not for me.
 I'm mainly a mac user; the iPad version is my afterthought...